xaverfleer/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/hooks/filters.md

 ### Description

-<p>This hook filters customer data.
-It allows user data to be changed, for example, username, password, email, first name, last name, and role.</p>
+This hook filters customer data.
+It allows user data to be changed, for example, username, password, email, first name, last name, and role.

 ### Parameters